 NYC GeoSearch is a service that transforms input text—such as an address, or the name of a place—to authoritative New York City addresses using data from the Property Address Directory.

-GeoSearch provides autocomplete search results in NYC Planning's web apps:
+GeoSearch provides autocomplete search results in NYC Planning's web apps, including:

 Real-time feedback makes our apps more user-friendly and intuitive.
 Just start typing and an autocomplete list will appear, allowing you to choose from valid search results.